In this section, you will learn everything you need to know about creating powerful research projects in EnjoyHQ.

 - Filter data by tags, properties, metadata and more

 Grouping your initial findings

-- Once you have highlighted all the important snippets of data and initial findings you can start organising them in different groups.
-You can create groups by selecting the highlighted snippets you want to group and naming the group using the button "Add to group".
+Once you have highlighted all the important snippets of data and initial findings you can start organising them in different groups.
+You can create groups by clicking the ‘Add another group’ button:

 Searching and filtering your findings

 Analysis board supports all of the search capabilities of the project inbox - you can filter all your findings by tags, properties and user data.
 Results can be easily moved between groups to speed up the analysis.

 The summary section is designed to help you present your findings in an interactive format.
 The goal is not only to record your learning but also to transfer that knowledge to other teams in the organization.

 - Add a title and description to your research project

 - Add interactive reports, images, customer quotes, and media.

 - See a list of data or files used to back up your research